 As regards the first criteria, 100% public ownership of the entity is required.
 However no exclusive ownership is required.

-Therefore a public managing authority does not need to be the sole shareholder of the entity.
-The condition of ownership is met if a public managing authority owns one or more shares in a 100 % public entity owned by several public entities.
+Therefore the managing authority (the contracting authority) does not need to be the sole shareholder of the entity.
+The condition of ownership is met if the managing authority owns one or more shares in a 100 % public entity owned by several public entities.

 Condition concerning the similar control